SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 ## Aesthetics: Fonts &amp; Themes {#aesthetics-fonts-and-themes}

-The quickest way to personalise!
+The quickest way to make your Emacs experience feel more personalised!

 There are many different ways to set fonts in Emacs.
 You can also set different fonts for the Emacs UI, for programming (monospaced or "fixed pitch" fonts) and